-- Privacy – Protect employees, the company and your customers by establishing a policy that encourages transparency and trust with your customers.
+- Privacy Policies– Protect employees, the company, and your customers by establishing a policy that encourages transparency and trust with your customers.

-- Credit – Determine the terms of opening an account and building good credit with your company.
+- Payment Policies – Determine the terms for customers and vendors to do business with your company.
 Set an acceptable amount of time for payment, and establish consequences when payment is overdue or not received.

-- Confidentiality – Protect sensitive information, and be sure to cover relationships with vendors, customers and other suppliers.
+- Confidentiality Policies – Protect sensitive information, and be sure to cover relationships with vendors, customers, and other suppliers.